-This will be the theme of my keynote at EuroSTAR in The Hague (November 12th-15th 2018).
+This was the theme of my keynote at EuroSTAR in The Hague (November 12th-15th 2018).

 Complexity is intimidating and it’s tempting to pretend the world is simpler than it is.
 We’ve been too keen to try & reshape reality so that it will look like something we can manage neatly.
 That mindset often dovetails neatly with the pressures of corporate life and it is possible to go far in large organisations while denying and evading reality.
 It is, however, bullshit.

 When I left university I went to work for one of the big, international accountancy firms as a trainee chartered accountant.
 It was a bewildering experience.
 I felt clueless.
 I didn’t understand what was going on.
 I never did feel comfortable that I understood what we were doing.
 It wasn’t that I was dimmer than my colleagues.
 I was the only one who seemed to question what was going on and I felt confused.
 Everyone else took it all at face value but the work we were doing seemed to provide no value to anyone.